bahuljain/scala-fun/README.md

 - `zipWithIndex` should be very useful.

-- Pure OO: Everything is an object :)
+- `Pure OO`  Everything is an object :)

+- Scala supports Rank-1 polymorphism

 ## Traits
 - thick interfaces